MossRehab: Awards

-In 1993, MossRehab was listed on the inaugural list of U.S. News & World Report "Best Hospitals for Rehabilitation".
-It has since been on the list for 25 years, and ranked in the top ten for the past decade.
+In 1993, MossRehab was listed on the inaugural list of U.S. News & World Report's "Best Hospitals for Rehabilitation".
+It has since been on the list for 25 years and ranked in the top ten for the past decade.

-In 2019, MossRehab, along with other Einstein Hospitals and Rehabilitation Centers, gained Magnet recognition which is the highest honor a healthcare organization can receive for nursing excellence.
+In 2019, MossRehab, along with other Einstein Hospitals and Rehabilitation Centers, gained Magnet recognition, which is the highest honor a healthcare organization can receive for nursing excellence.

 Accreditation from the Commission on Accreditation of Rehabilitation Facilities, CARF, was awarded to 15 MossRehab programs over a three-year period.

 9 MossRehab Physicians have been named to the Philly Magazine's Top Docs list in 2020.

 Other Locations

-In addition to its main campus in Elkins Park, MossRehab has inpatient units located on-site at various hospitals throughout the region, including:
+In addition to its campuses in Elkins Park and Center City Philadelphia, Jefferson Moss-Magee Rehabilitation has inpatient units located on-site at various hospitals throughout the region, including: